curiouslemur/rtl-exp1/en/consent.md

 **Procedure:** You will read about a fictitious context for which data was collected and visually presented.
 The study asks questions about what you see on the visualizations.
 You will have to identify a scpecific element or count elements in the chart.The charts will be visible only for a short time, so read it quickly, then type your answer in the provided area right below the chart.

-**What you will get**:** We hope that you will find the exercise enjoyable.
+**What you will get:** We hope that you will find the exercise enjoyable.
 Your participation will help us understand how people quickly read charts to form answer to questions.

 **Duration:** about 10 minutes.